emma-ladouceur/conservation/website stuff/drafts/2018-05-03-Music To Write To.md

 ---

 Writing ain't easy.
+I once saw a writing coach who told me, writing as part of your profession should be treated like olympic training, *'train and practice'* they advised me, and, *'don't be hard on yourself'*, because writing is *never perfect* and extremely *subjective*.
 It helps to have good music to write to.
 When I have good music lined up, I really look forward to getting my writing groove on.
 I prefer music with minimal lyrics, or without lyrics all together.
 Unfortunately i find jazz distracting.
-Here I share some of my favorite writing playlists I've compiled on YouTube and I will be adding to them so anyone can access and share them.
+Here I share some of my favorite writing playlists I've compiled on my YouTube channel and I will be adding to them so anyone can access and share them.
+Enjoy!

 ## Ambient Writing Music *(Is My Favorite)*: